sushshring/json/docs/mkdocs/docs/api/macros/json_diagnostic_positions.md

 that JSON object/field in the original string the object was parsed from.
 Likewise, `end_pos()` returns the end position of that JSON object/field in the original string the object was parsed from.

-For objects and arrays, the start position represents the position of the opening brace or bracket.
-The end position is the character after the closing brace or bracket.
-For fields, the start position represents the opening quote or first character in field's numerical or predefined (true/false/null) value, the end position represents the character after the closing quote or the character after the last character in the field's numerical or predefined value.
+`start_pos()` returns the first character of a given element in the original JSON string, while `end_pos()` returns the character following the last character.
+For objects and arrays, the first and last characters correspond to the opening or closing braces/brackets, respectively.
+For fields, the first and last character represent the opening and closing quotes or the first and last character of the field's numerical or predefined value (true/false/null), respectively.

 Given the above, `end_pos() - start_pos()` for an object or field provides the length of the string representation for that object or field, including the opening or closing braces, brackets, or quotes.